lepture/mistune/docs/mathplugin.rst

 Author
 -------

-The mathexpr plugin was written by Kevin Crouse, 2021.
+The mathexpr plugin is open source and distributed under the BSD-3 Clause License.
+Its initial version was written by Kevin Crouse, 2021.
+All rights reserved.